What I Need to Know

 Council does not charge GST on rates or garbage collection charges.

 Rates are levied each year for the period of 1 July to 30 June.
 You will receive a Rates/Instalment Notice four times a year, unless you pay the whole Rates for the year by the first due date – 31 August.

 Rates payments are due on 31 August, 30 November, 28 February and 31 May.

 Interest will be charged when you fail to pay your rate notice or rate instalment by the due date.
 Interest accrues daily, starting from the first day after the due date.
 The rate of interest is set by Council but does not exceed State Government regulation percentages.
 Council can write off interest in special circumstances but the best way to avoid being charged interest on your rates is to make sure payment is made before the due date.

 If you fail to pay your rates by the due date, interest will start accruing each day on the outstanding amount.
 Council will send at least three advices before taking recovery action.
 If you still have not paid your rates after being sent these advices, Council policy is to commence legal action.
 This situation can occur because Council may not have your current address.
 It is your responsibility to inform Council when your details change.

-If you are having difficulty in paying your Rates, please contact our Customer Service Centre on 9707 9000, preferably before the account becomes overdue, to arrange a payment plan.
+If you are having difficulty in paying your rates, please complete and submit a Payment Arrangement Application, preferably before the account becomes overdue.

 Yes, it is your responsibility to advise Council of your new address and contact details.
 To update your details complete the

-Change of Address form and email it to
+Change of Address form and submit to Council to action.

 Sometimes two different addresses will appear on your rate notice - the postal address and the property address.
 Council sends your rate notices to your postal address and the property address is what you are paying your rates on.
 In some cases the suburbs listed on your notice may be different.
 This is nothing to be concerned about as sometimes postal boundaries are different to the specified geographical boundaries.